-As a whole spice, cardamom is among the Indian culinary choices that scavenge for free radicals and help the body to detoxify.
+As a whole spice, cardamom is among the Indian culinary choices that have demonstrated free radical scavenging capabilities in vitro.
 (3) As an essential oil, black cardamom is especially potent as an antioxidant, with “significant activities in all antioxidant assays,” as well as antifungal activity.
 (4)

-Indications: A drop in culinary preparations; topical preparations for antioxidant rejuvenation.
+Indications: A drop in culinary preparations; topical preparations for antioxidant benefits.

 2. Cardamom Essential Oil Uses – Gastroprotective

 The ginger family is renowned for its digestive benefits, from healing and protective abilities to nausea relief.
-Like ginger, cardamom essential oil is a good aromatherapy option for nausea, having been evaluated for post-operative nausea with good results.
+Like ginger, cardamom essential oil is a good aromatherapy option for nausea, having been evaluated as a part of a blend for post-operative nausea.
 (5) True cardamom in various forms, including essential oil, has been evaluated for its protective effects against ulcers, and found to have “significantly inhibited gastric lesions.”
 (6)